php-cache/documentation/docs/doctrine-bridge.md

 $samePool = $cache->getCachePool();
 ```

-The bridge normalizes characters that Doctrine Cache accepts but PSR-6 reserves.
+The bridge keeps legacy normalized keys when the cache pool accepts them.
+If the pool rejects a key, the bridge retries with a 64-character SHA-256 key.